 See, dating’s a funny game!
 Sometimes you’ll find – who you think might be – the right person, but the timing or situation just isn’t right.

 Other times you’ll meet someone who you kind of know isn’t ‘the one’ but they’re just what you need in that moment in time and you enjoy each other’s company.

-The two of you are compatible, you’re both in a great place and there’s (pretty much) nothing standing in your way from making it work… Bingo!
+The two of you are compatible, you’re both in a great place and there’s (pretty much) nothing standing in your way from making it work… BINGO!

-Because sometimes it’s not that clear, depending on where you are mentally.
-So let’s explore things a little further to help you figure out where you’re at with this person, and better spot the key “signs”…
+Because sometimes it’s still not that clear.
+Well let’s explore things a little further to help you figure out where you’re at with this person, and better spot the key “signs”…

 The Difference Between Mr Right and Mr Right Now

 So first off, there’s some key differences between Mr Right and Mr Right.